 It’s a DIY dry erase desk calendar that actually works way better than the standard whiteboards you buy.

 And, if you wanted to use if as just a dry erase board (with no calendar), it would be perfect for that, too.

-This tiered lazy susan storage idea from Raising Up Rubies is one more great way to organize your desk supplies that I found on Pinterest.
+This tiered lazy susan storage idea from Raising Up Rubies is one more great way to organize your desk supplies.
 I haven’t done it yet, but it is definitely on my to do list.

 It gives you a ton of space for organizing your supplies without taking up a lot of room.
 And everything is easy to access just by turning it around.

 Or you could make a desktop organizer, like this desktop storage center by View from the Fridge I found on Pinterest.

 It’s a great way to use up some extra cans.
 With a layer of spray paint, it looks a lot more expensive than it is.